Cyb3rTyr/Keysniffer/README.md

-> [!WARNING]
+# KeySniffer

+[WARNING!]
+## Disclaimer
->This material is strictly for educational and research purposes.
+This material is strictly for educational and research purposes.
 Any misuse, distribution, or deployment of malware for malicious intent is illegal and unethical.
 Always operate in secure, controlled environments, and comply with all relevant laws and regulations.

->
->I am not responsible for any actions taken by others with this material.
-Use it responsibly and at your own risk.
+**I am not responsible for any actions taken by others with this material.
+Use it responsibly and at your own risk.**

-# KeySniffer
+---

-## Explanation
+## About the Project
-This is a Python script named Keysniffer.
-It is a classic keylogger designed to record keystrokes from the keyboard and filter them to identify valuable information.
-(This project is developed for educational purposes as part of a school assignment.)
+KeySniffer is a Python-based keylogger designed to demonstrate how keystroke logging works.
+It captures and filters input to identify specific patterns of valuable information.

+This project was developed as part of a school assignment and is intended solely for educational purposes.

+---

 ## Features
-The identified valuable information includes:
- -  ***phone numbers***
- -  ***email addresses***
+The script identifies and records the following types of information:
+- Phone numbers (e.g., +1 123-456-7890)
- -  ***URLs***
+- Email addresses
+- URLs (HTTP and HTTPS)
- -  ***credit card details***
+- Credit card details
- -  ***dates***
+- Dates
- -  ***IP addresses (IPv4 and IPv6)***.
+- IP addresses (IPv4 and IPv6)

-## How to use it
- First change the email information, open the Keysniffer.py and go down to the email sending part.
-You will find a clear part in where to change the information.
-Enter the email of the sender and the email of the receiver.
-Keep in mind that the email of the sender needs to have the password (IT IS NOT THE PASSOWRD FROM THE EMAIL)

-### How to make the "sender email"
-1. Create a normal email, like you would do for yourself.
-2. Go to the ***google account*** (of the new email created)
-3. Search in the search bar for ***App Passwords***
-4. Create a new one and name it ***Python***, after that a password will show up.
-(If it doesnt show up retry creating a new one)
+---

+## Setup and Usage

+1. **Modify Email Configuration**:
+   - Open `KeySniffer.py` and locate the email configuration section.
+   - Replace the placeholder information with the sender and receiver email addresses.
+   - Use an app-specific password for the sender email (see below for instructions).

+2. **Create a Sender Email with App Password**:
+   - Create a new email account.
+   - Log into the Google account for the sender email.
+   - Search for "App Passwords" in your account settings.
+   - Create a new app-specific password (e.g., name it "Python").
-5. Copy it and paste it in the ***keysniffer.py*** as the password for the email, remove spaces.
+   - Copy the generated password and paste it into the `KeySniffer.py` script.
+Ensure there are no spaces.

+---

+## Security Note
+Avoid storing passwords in plain text.
+Use environment variables or a secure secrets manager to protect sensitive information.

+---

+## License
+This project is licensed under [Your License].
+See the LICENSE file for details.